Aug 20, 2021

 This week’s Bespoke Report newsletter is now available for members.

-In this week’s report, we highlight the market’s churn this week along with movements in the dollar, commodities, crypto, a review of the earnings season and economic data, and much more.
-To read the report and access everything else Bespoke’s research platform has to offer, start a two-week free trial to one of our three membership levels.
-You won’t be disappointed!
+We cover market breadth, technicals, earnings, the economy, and much more in our full Bespoke Report newsletter.
+To read the report and access everything else Bespoke’s research platform has to offer, start a two-week trial to one of our three membership levels.

 This week’s Bespoke Report newsletter is now available for members.

-In this week’s report, we highlight Tech’s ongoing weakness, take a look at dozens of “re-open” consumer stocks, analyze inflation readings, and much more.
-To read the report and access everything else Bespoke’s research platform has to offer, start a two-week free trial to one of our three membership levels.
-You won’t be disappointed!
+We cover market breadth, technicals, earnings, and sentiment in much more detail in our full Bespoke Report newsletter.
+To read the report and access everything else Bespoke’s research platform has to offer, start a two-week trial to one of our three membership levels.

 This week’s Bespoke Report newsletter is now available for members.